AristotleRazak/s-processor-school-management-system/usage_guide.md

 6. Click on ‘Hide Promotion’ to hide promotion
 7. Click again to change promotion statement

+---

-How to promote all students in the school
+## How to promote all students in the school
-This option will promote all students and upgrade the fees for all students in the school.
+NOTE :This option will promote all students and upgrade the fees for all students in the school.
 This means, those fully paid will be given new term fees to pay as new.
 And those not, their fees left will be added up with new term fees to pay as new.